 Each batch of oil needs to be tested to ensure the quality of the oils, and to see if they’re safe for distribution.

 Using equipment for bottling, sealing, and labeling allows you to save more money from labor and lets you produce more products.

 You’ll need farmers, scientists, laborers, and marketers.

 Even if you don’t read the descriptions, you can already tell that producing your own line of oils can be more than a handful.
 Aside from what we mentioned, you’ll also need time and patience, since you can’t control the growth of the plants.

-So, quick recap.
 Essential oils are difficult to produce if you wish to do it yourself.
-And when you try to do it yourself, you'll need a team of people behind you to do the planting, extraction, bottling, and more..
+If you do try to do it yourself, you'll need a team of people behind you to do the planting, extraction, bottling, and more.